avniproject/integration-service/rwb/src/main/resources/select_inactive_users_logic.md

 This query identifies primary users in catchments without work order or atleast one open wor-order, who have not been recently active in the system.
 It ensures that these users meet all the specified criteria related to their group membership, catchment areas, and recent activity.

+## IMPORTANT Additional Details

+- The CutOffDate for determining in-activity is 3 Days from current date.
+- Also, if the user has been nudged in the last 3 days, we do not nudge him again.